Justin Popović: Russia

-Shortly after he had become a monk, Popović, along with several other students travelled to Petrograd, Russia, for a year-long study in the Orthodox Seminary there.
+Shortly after he had become a monk, Popović, along with several other students travelled to Petrograd, Russia, for study in the Orthodox Seminary there.
 It was there the young Popović first dedicated himself more fully to Orthodoxy and the monastic way of life.
 He learned of the great Russian ascetics: St. Anthony and Theodosius of the Caves in Kiev, St. Seraphim of Sarov, St. Sergius of Radonezh, St. John of Kronstadt and others.

 Oxford

 After his year's study and sojourn in Russia, Popović entered the Theological School in Oxford, England, at the prompting of his spiritual father, Nikolaj.
 Popović studied theology in London from 1916 to 1926, but his doctoral thesis under the title "Filozofija i religija F. M. Dostojevskog" (The Philosophy and Religion of Fyodor Mikhailovich Dostoevsky) was not accepted because of its radical criticism of Western humanism, rationalism, Roman Catholicism and anthropocentrism.
 It was subsequently printed in 1923, when Popović became the editor of the Orthodox journal The Christian Life.
 Together with his colleagues from the Oxford University, he edited the periodical The Christian Life for twenty years.